gowtham91m/aicodingCDK/README.md

    npx cdk deploy AicodingCdkPipelineStack
    ```

+   Note: The pipeline is already configured to use the GitHub repository at `gowtham91m/aicodingCDK`.
+If you're using a different repository, update the `githubOwner` and `githubRepo` variables in `lib/pipeline-stack.ts`.

 After deploying the pipeline stack:

 1. The pipeline will automatically trigger when you push changes to your GitHub repository